Null logo

 How should I handle malformed outputs or verification failures?

-How should downstream systems handle containment AIRs?
+How should downstream systems handle containment records?

 Who is Lens built for?